kc17/create-vue-app/README.md

 # Create Vue App

-> Create a Vue project in seconds
+> Create Vue apps in one command

 ## Install